-Although analyzing data is a complex task, and for the most part one that requires human intelligence, transferring it does not, and is often performed better by a robot.
-When robots take over tedious tasks like these, people can spend their brain power on the more analytical tasks that require critical thinking.
+Although analyzing data is a complex task, and for the most part one that requires human intelligence, transferring it is not, and is often performed better by a robot.
+When robots take over tedious tasks like these, people can spend their brain power on the more analytical tasks that require creative, critical thinking.

-Using data in excel as a source in automation is also called data-driven automation.
+Using data in Excel as a source in automation is also called data-driven automation.